Fun Facts

 In recent years nigori, or cloudy sake, is becoming quite popular.

-Sake is typically pressed to separate the liquid to the rice paste left-over from the fermentation.
+Sake is typically pressed to separate the liquid part from the rice paste left from the fermentation.
 To make nigori, the mash is either passed through a coarse mesh or simply, after pressing, part of the paste goes back into the bottle.
-And that's how it gets its milky look.
+And that's how it gets its milky look and thick consistency.

-Recently nigori is getting more and more popular and it’s often used to create cocktails.
-Fun thing is that in the past all sake was nigori.
+Recently, nigori is getting more and more popular and it’s often used to create cocktails.
+The fun thing is that in the past all sake was nigori.
 Centuries ago the brewing process wasn’t as refined as it is nowadays so sake pressing was either rough or skipped altogether.
 It's interesting to see how often history repeats itself and how the perception of things change!

 The truth about warm sake

-Warm sake has a really bad reputation.
-Most people think that the reason why sake is warmed up is to cover its pour quality.
-This couldn't be further from the truth!
+Warm sake has a really bad reputation overseas.
+Most people think that the reason why sake is warmed up is to cover its poor quality.
+And this couldn't be further from the truth!